pratham-jaiswal/agentic-rag/README.md

 ## 💖 Support My Work

-If this project was useful to you in any way, such as for a school or college project, capstone, personal use, or anything else, please consider supporting my work.
+If this project was useful to you in any way, such as for a school or college project, learning, personal use, or anything else, please consider supporting my work.

 You can make a **one-time, non-subscription donation** by buying a post from my [Patreon collection](https://www.patreon.com/collection/1819237).